hanami/guides/content/v2.0/application/inflector.md

 end
 ```

-A common reason for customization is to configure inflections to support desired constants.
+A common reason for customization is to configure inflections to support desired class names and other constants.
 For example, the `WNBA` acronym above supports constants like `Games::WNBA` instead of `Games::Wnba`.
 See the [autoloading guide](/v2.0/application/autoloading/) for more detail.

 ## Using the inflector in a component

 Like `"settings"` and `"logger"`, the inflector is available in your app and slice containers as an `"inflector"` component.

-Use it in your components via the Deps mixin through `include Deps["inflector"]`.
+Use it in your own classes via the Deps mixin through `include Deps["inflector"]`.

 ```ruby
 # app/my_component.rb